romagny13/react-form-validation/README.md

 ### Components

-Allow to validate value and show error messages:
+Allow to validate value and show error messages (node: css class "has-error" is added on FormGroup on error):
 - Form
 - FormGroup
-Note: css class "has-error" is added on FormGroup on error

 Allow to bind value and be notified on value change:
 - Input